Ricin: Biosynthesis

 Ricin is synthesized in the endosperm of castor oil plant seeds.
 The ricin precursor protein is 576 amino acid residues in length and contains a signal peptide (residues 1–35), the ricin A chain (36–302), a linker peptide (303–314), and the ricin B chain (315–576).
 The N-terminal signal sequence delivers the prepropolypeptide to the endoplasmic reticulum (ER) and then the signal peptide is cleaved off.
 Within the lumen of the ER the propolypeptide is glycosylated and a protein disulfide isomerase catalyzes disulfide bond formation between cysteines 294 and 318.
 The propolypeptide is further glycosylated within the Golgi apparatus and transported to protein storage bodies.
 The propolypeptide is cleaved within protein bodies by an endopeptidase to produce the mature ricin protein that is composed of a 267 residue A chain and a 262 residue B chain that are covalently linked by a single disulfide bond.

 Structure

-In terms of structure, ricin closely resembles abrin-a, an isotoxin of abrin.
+In terms of structure, ricin closely resembles abrin-a, an isomer of abrin.
 The quaternary structure of ricin is a globular, glycosylated heterodimer of approximately 60–65 kDa.
 Ricin toxin A chain and ricin toxin B chain are of similar molecular weights, approximately 32 kDa and 34 kDa, respectively.